Good news! Another stimulus rebate payment is coming! And the question on everyone’s mind is, “When will I get my second stimulus check?”

 Adult dependent children do not qualify for the $600 rebate.

-If you received a rebate payment during 2020, you will receive this second round, with this one caution.
+If you received a rebate payment during 2020, and you filed your 2019 tax return, you will most likely receive this second round, with this one caution.
 If the earlier rebate was based on your 2018 AGI (your 2019 return wasn’t filed yet) and the 2019 AGI is higher, the phaseout rules may mean you will receive a reduced payment or no payment on the second round of rebates.

 When will I receive my second stimulus check?